-Mental health is a key priority for the PPF and as such we worked with MIND and the Sport and Recreation Alliance to establish the Charter for Mental Health for Sport.
+Mental health is a key priority for the PPF and as such we worked with MIND and the Sport and Recreation Alliance to establish the Mental Health Charter.
 We support the important work carried out by Player Associations on mental health and well-being for current and retired sportspeople.
 We use key awareness events to raise awareness of key mental health issues for professional sportspeople and help break down the stigma.

-We use events such as Mental Health Awareness Week and Time To Talk Day to raise awareness and help break down the stigma around mental health.
+We use events such as Mental Health Awareness Week, World Mental Health Day and Time To Talk Day to raise awareness and help break down the stigma around mental health.
 We have produced a series of short films featuring former players discussing mental health and sport and some of the key mental health issues professional sportspeople come up against during their playing career and beyond.